District Heating & Cooling Networks

 Heat Networks Investment Project

 The UK Government has been keen to encourage the use of CHP and district energy for many years and lamented the fact that only 2% of UK buildings benefited from district heating in 2001.
 Despite persistent encouragement the number of buildings in the UK heated by district heating is still only 2%.
-The Government allocated £320m in 2016 for consultancy fees to increase the use of district heating in its Heat Networks Investment Project.
+The Government has now allocated £320m for grants and loans to encourage the use of district heating in its Heat Networks Investment Project.
+The key advantages of heat networks are that they can benefit from economies of scale and take advantages of local waste heat opportunities.

 Disadvantages of District Heating based on CHP